hjunker/TwitterSearch2Gephi/README.md

 Written by [@DisinfoG](https://twitter.com/DisinfoG)

 ## Installation
-Download the [ZIP containing the binary and libs](https://github.com/hjunker/TwitterSearch2Gephi/blob/master/TwitterSearch2Gephi.zip) or use the source.
+Download the [ZIP containing the binary and libs](https://github.com/hjunker/TwitterSearch2Gephi/blob/master/TwitterSearch2Gephi.zip - might be an older version) or use the current source.

 TwitterSearch2Gephi requires the folder C:\TwitterSearch2Gephi where it can read and write files.
 ![x](githubimg01.png)